iofoundry/ontology/supplychain/README.md

 SCRO is currenlty in draft status and it is not officially released yet.

 > This ontology is developed in the context of IOF Supply Chain Working Group activities.
 The short term objectives of the SC WG are to identify the requirements of the SCM reference ontology (an IOF ontology) and to provide formal and informal definitions for the important terms in supply chain domain.
 In the long term, we are planning  to develop the the SCM reference ontology (RO) and to develop a few application ontologies to validate the developed reference ontology.
 The Supply Chain (SC) WG is motivated by use cases such as supplier discovery (i.e., supplier capability matching with manufacturing requirements) and  traceability.

+## Version history

+### Current development (2022-11-08):

+Added
+- Classes and object properties for initial release
+- All required annotations; optional annotations where appropriate

 ## Current Outstanding Issues